jdoleary/Spellmasons/TasksBackburner.md

   - textures should be saved using pixi sprite texture cache instead of this.imageName
 - Card Push needs some work, it doesn't work great due to not using initiateIntelligentAIMovement and order of operations
 - Swap can have unexpected effects if the aoe swap targets overlap with the caster original location, units may end up in an unexpected position, need batching to solve this
-- 2021-03-24 Brad feedback
-  - Needs balance, at the end you have a lot of cards but you die quickly
-  - having less, stronger units is more of a challenge than having many, weak units
-  - show the rarity of cards to a player?
-    - Expose the raw variables to the player so they can make calculated positions
 - Don't let players cast fizzle spells (AOE or chain without damage)
 - How do players know what their upgrades are
 - notify which players have left to upgrade